-Summer Reading for students entering AP English Literature & Composition
+summer reading for students entering AP English Literature & Composition

-Our year begins with a unit in which we examine the importance of narrative perspective, with specific emphasis on short fiction.
-Some time during the second half of the summer, please read The Things They Carried by Tim O'Brien.
-This work of fiction has unmistakable ties to its author's actual life experiences, which are discussed in brief commentaries O'Brien provides readers in between the stories themselves.
+Our year begins with a unit in which we examine the importance of narrative perspective, with specific emphasis on the nature of truth in fiction.
+Some time during the second half of the summer, please read The Things They Carried, by Tim O'Brien, and On Writing, by Stephen King.
+The former is a work of fiction that has unmistakable ties to its author's actual life experiences, which are discussed in brief commentaries O'Brien provides readers in between the stories themselves.
 When considered together these stories, and the author's reflection on their development, express a variety of themes.
+The second work is a memoir, in which the author, having nearly lost his life in an accident, reflects upon the relationship between actual life experiences and the act of writing fiction.

-As you read, keep a journal in which you make observations about the characters, conflicts, and chosen points of view relied on throughout the collection, as well as the author's use of literary techniques with which you are familiar.
-Then, compose a thesis-based essay that examines what, in O'Brien's opinion, it means to be a truthful storyteller when writing a work of autobiographical fiction.
-Focus explicitly on the need to deviate from "happened truth" in order to achieve "story truth," as well as any responsibilities O'Brien feels a storyteller author has to their readers when they do so.
+As you read, take note of those observations that both O'Brien and King make about the role truth plays, or should play, in fictional narrative.
+With The Things They Carried, keep a journal in which you record your own observations about the characters, conflicts, and chosen points of view relied on throughout the collection, as well as the author's use of specific literary techniques with which you are familiar.

+Then, compose a thesis-based essay that examines what, in O'Brien's and King's opinions, it means to be a truthful storyteller when writing a work of either semi-autobiographical or pure fiction.
+Focus explicitly on the need to deviate from "happened truth" in order to achieve "story truth," as well as any responsibilities O'Brien and/or King feel a storyteller author has to their readers when they do so.

-Support of your thesis must not be limited to the author's commentary about craft.
-Instead, you should highlight how the stories themselves, and the specific literary techniques that have been incorporated into them, put into practice the ideas central to O'Brien's beliefs about the writing process.
+Support of your thesis must not be limited to these authors' commentary about craft.
+Instead, you should highlight how the stories in The Things They Carried, and the specific literary techniques that have been incorporated into them, put into practice the ideas central to O'Brien's and King's beliefs about the writing process.
 Use a minimum of three stories to illustrate your claim/thesis.
 Do not summarize the plot of these stories.
 Instead, assume the readers of your essay are closely familiar with them.